EvansWinner/awesome-line-editors/README.md

 Not really available on modern systems.

-ED.COM is a line editor that was used on the [CP/M](https://en.wikipedia.org/wiki/CP/M)&nbsp;![Wikipedia](img/wikipedia.png) operating system, a kind of precursor to DOS.
+*ED.COM* is a line editor that was used on the [CP/M](https://en.wikipedia.org/wiki/CP/M)&nbsp;![Wikipedia](img/wikipedia.png) operating system, a kind of precursor to DOS.
-All I know about ED.COM I learned from a pair of videos done by someone whose name I haven't found, but whose channel on YouTube is called [TechTinkering](https://www.youtube.com/@TechTinkering)&nbsp;![YouTube](img/youtube.png):
+All I know about *ED.COM* I learned from a pair of videos done by someone whose name I haven't found, but whose channel on YouTube is called [TechTinkering](https://www.youtube.com/@TechTinkering)&nbsp;![YouTube](img/youtube.png):
  - [I Love ED on CP/M](https://www.youtube.com/watch?v=7pqaj050X7g)&nbsp;![YouTube](img/youtube.png)
    and the shorter,
  - [A Very Quick Tour of ED on CP/M](https://www.youtube.com/watch?v=DY58jTcidxE)&nbsp;![YouTube](img/youtube.png)

-ED (which I style ED.COM in the CP/M style to differentiate it from the Unix ``ed(1)``) appears to be something like a mix between a line-based editor and a character- based editor, like Teco.
+*ED* (which I style *ED.COM* in the CP/M style to differentiate it from the Unix *ed*) appears to be something like a mix between a line-based editor and a character-based editor, like Teco.
 This makes it appear complicated, byzantine—and interesting.
 I get the impression that it was written in assembly language and that a port to modern systems would amount to a complete re-write.
 See the entry for [led](#led-2) for an